Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: The braid type homomorphism

 \subsection{The image}

 Let $\Sigma_{g, p}$ be a Riemann surface with genus $g$ and $p$ punctures.
-Bellingeri in \cite{bel04} describes via generators and relations the braid group with $n$ strands on $\Sigma_g$, for which we write $\mathcal{B}_{n, g, p}$.
+Bellingeri in \cite{bel04} describes via generators and relations the braid group with $k$ strands on $\Sigma_g$, for which we write $\mathcal{B}_{k, g, p}$.

-Such group has $n+2g+p-2$ generators, denoted by
+Such group has $k+2g+p-2$ generators, denoted by

-The $\sigma_i$ here represent a clockwise half-twist between $P_i$ and $P_{i+1}$ (while the other strands are fixed), the $a_i$ represent a non-contractible loop (based at $P_1$) on a generator of the homology parallel to $\beta_i$, the $b_i$ is a collection of simple loops based at $P_1$ and parallel to $\alpha_i$, and $z_i$ stands for a non-contractible loop based at the first base point and going around the $i-th$ puncture.
+The $\sigma_i$ here represent a clockwise half-twist between $P_i$ and $P_{i+1}$ (while the other strands are fixed), the $a_i$ move $P_1$ along a non-contractible loop on a generator of the homology parallel to $\beta_i$, the $b_i$ move $P_1$ along a loop parallel to $\alpha_i$, and $z_i$ move $P_1$ along a non-contractible loop going around the $i-th$ puncture.
+The $a_i$, $b_i$ and $z_i$ all keep the points $P_2,\ldots,P_k$ fixed.
 These generators are depicted in Figure \ref{fig:generators}.

 There are then 8 groups of relations, we refer to \cite[Theorem 1.1]{bel04} for the precise definitions.

 We aim to describe the braid type of a Hamiltonian diffeomorphism preserving a given premonotone Lagrangian configuration $\underline L$.
 We assume hereafter that the $P_i$'s lie in $L_i$ and that the $g$ non contractible circles in $\underline L$ coincide with small disjoint deformations of the $\beta_i$ (see for instance $L_{k+i}$ in Figure \ref{fig:b-1ab_generator}).
 Consider the subgroup of $\mathcal{B}_{k, g, p}$ generated by ${(\sigma_i)}_{i=1,\dots, k-1}$, ${(a_j)}_{j=1,\dots, g}$, ${(b_j^{-1}a_jb_j)}_{j=1,\dots, g}$ and ${(z_l)}_{l=1,\dots, p-1}$ only (no $b_j$ alone is present), with the restrictions of Bellingeri's relations.
 For clarity, the $\sigma_i$ we consider are those describing exchanges between contractible components of the link only.
 Denote this subgroup by $\mathcal{B}_{\underline{L}}$: in Lemma \ref{lem:imb} we prove that, consistently with the notation given in the introduction, $\mathcal{B}_{\underline{L}}$ is indeed the image of the braid type homomorphism.